frederic-perez/AmE-dictionary/data/idioms.md

 __have a point (there)__ _He’s got a point._
 __have a say (in something)__ :three: To have an active and participatory role in making or influencing a decision about something. _He has a say in the matter._
 __have a screw loose__
-__have a sneaking suspicion__ To have a slight but persistent premonition or intuition (about something).
+__have a sneaking suspicion__ :two: To have a slight but persistent premonition or intuition (about something).
-__have a thing for (someone)__ To have a romantic infatuation with someone, especially unbeknownst to that person.
+__have a thing for (someone)__ :two: To have a romantic infatuation with someone, especially unbeknownst to that person. _I had a thing for one of my colleagues for a while, but I decided not to pursue it for the sake of our work._
+__have a thing for (something)__ To have a very keen or particular interest in something; to really like or enjoy something. _I know they’re stupid, but I’ve always had a thing for cheesy horror movies._
 __have a trick up (one’s) sleeve__ :two: To have a secret plan, idea, or advantage that can be utilized if and when it is required.
-A reference to cheating at a card game by hiding a favorable card up one’s sleeve.
+A reference to cheating at a card game by hiding a favorable card up one’s sleeve. _I’ve got a few tricks up my sleeve if he decides to pursue legal action against me._
+__have a voice (in something)__ To have an active and participatory role in making or influencing a decision about something.
 __have a yen for (something)__ To have a very strong and persistent desire or craving for something.
+__have a/the right to (something)__
 __have a/the wolf by the ear(s)__ To be in a difficult situation from which it is as dangerous to extricate oneself as it is to remain in it.
 __have an itch for (something)__ To have an interest in or desire to do something. _I have an itch for another road trip, but I’m not sure where to go._
 __have bats in the belfry__
 __have bigger fish to fry__ :two: To have more important things to do.
 __have butterflies on one’s stomach__
 __have done with (someone or something)__ To be finished with someone or something; to cease being involved with someone or something.
-__have egg on (one’s) face__ To be embarrassed by something one has done.
+__have egg on (one’s) face__ :two: To be embarrassed by something one has done.
 (As if one went out in public with a dirty face.)
-__have enough on (one’s) plate__ To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.
+__have enough on (one’s) plate__ :two: To be sufficiently busy or preoccupied with work, problems, or difficulties as to be unable or unwilling to cope with anything more.
-__have eyes bigger than (one’s) stomach__ To take more food than one is actually capable of eating.
+__have eyes bigger than (one’s) stomach__ :two: To take more food than one is actually capable of eating. _I always have eyes bigger than my stomach when I go to all-you-can-eat buffets!_
 __have good antennae__ To be very sensitive (to something); to have a keen sense of detection or perception.
 Likened to the antennae of (e.g.) an insect, which are extremely sensitive to environmental stimuli.
 __have had (one’s) chips__ To be defeated; to fail completely; to die or be killed.
 A reference to chips (small plastic disks) used to make wagers when gambling.
 __have hot pants (for someone)__